-HND will tell you that this conference brings together community leaders, professionals, advocates and youth from across the country (& world) to have critical conversations around key issues in the Hmong community such as education, civic participation, and entrepreneurship.
+HNDC is a conference that brings together community leaders, professionals, advocates and youth from across the country (& world) to have critical conversations around key issues in the Hmong community.

 HNDC is a space, a time to connect with some of the most passionate individuals who care deeply about the present and future of the Hmong community.
-And just so you know, if you're in attendance, you are one of them.
+If you're in attendance, you are one of them.

 Who is HNDC for?